China funds targeting Ant IPO rake in $9 billion from over 10 million investors

 As business resumes on Friday, Alipay announced that the other three funds, managed by China Asset Management Co (ChinaAMC), China Universal Asset Management and Zhong Ou Asset Management Co, were also sold out.

-The market has so far brushed aside worries that Ant’s IPO could suffer from any U.S. restrictions, after a Bloomberg News report saying U.S. President Donald Trump is considering curbs on Ant and Tencent over concerns their payment platforms threaten national security.
+The market has so far brushed aside worries that Ant’s IPO could suffer from any U.S. restrictions, after a Bloomberg News report saying Trump administration officials are considering curbs on Ant and Tencent over concerns their payment platforms threaten national security.

 The successful fund sales could give a boost to Ant’s rapidly growing wealth management business.
 Revenue from this business segment jumped 56% during the first half of 2020, and Ant’s fintech platform has facilitated investments worth over 4 trillion yuan.